Sandringham shooting: Police appeal to public to identify man to assist investigation

-Police have released a picture of a man they want to speak to in connection with a shooting at a suburban Auckland car park earlier this month that left seven people injured.
+Police have released a picture of a man they want to speak to in connection with a shooting at a suburban Auckland carpark earlier this month that left seven people injured.

 They are seeking the public's help to identify him as part of an investigation into the Sandringham shooting.